Neo-Gar/YaSosui/README.md

 - ETHGlobal for the hackathon platform
 - Sui Foundation for blockchain infrastructure
-- 1inch for cross-chain SDK
+- 1inch for cross-chain SDK and protocol integration
 - OpenZeppelin for secure smart contract libraries